Because everybody knows you’re supposed to save. Yet, only 47% of Americans have $400 in a savings account right now to cover an emergency.

 Nick and Commonwealth had certainly done their homework as well.
 He had played recent popular games (at the time online Flash games were the rage, filling the space that many smartphone games currently fill).
 He was trying to understand what made these compelling experiences.
 He had tightly defined his audience of financially vulnerable young adults eighteen to thirty-five, and he knew what he didn’t know.
 This last trait is perhaps the most important.
 Not everyone in a game design and development project needs to be a game expert, or even particularly game savvy.
 They all need to be open minded, willing to learn, and contributing a unique set of skills.
 Good teams and partners are made of participants with varied skills.

 As Nick relates, Commonwealth’s strategy is to have several initiatives in the pipeline at all times.
 Back around 2006, they had noticed all the game-based initiatives in other areas.
-“And then our co-founder Peter Tufano started seeing simulations in the business school classroom and so forth, and we started to wonder about the application of games toward financial education.”
+“And then our co-founder Peter Tufano started seeing simulations in the business school classroom and so forth, and we started to wonder about the application of games toward financial education.”1 And at the time, the bar was very low in financial education.
+Nick says there was very little innovation in the space.

 That led to this theory of change around Financial Entertainment.
 So [we could create] casual video games that try to focus on maybe three to five core learning objectives … but with a real hope towards directing people through that experience, to being an off-board to action-taking.
 In a world where the majority of financial education is a pamphlet or website full of information or, for employees, a big thick 401k pack, the offer is different.
 It’s “here’s a video game.”
 And more people, we believe—and our research shows this—will choose a video game over a packet. … If you have the right setup, then you can connect them to all the resources that exist, like their 401k platform, or information about how to set up a savings account.